You have turned-in this assignment. You can review the lesson and see your previous answers.

 And rather than webcam information, you might tell me what's happening if you look out the window where you are right now.

-Pause the video and I'll see you soon.
+Pause the video, and I'll see you soon.

-Which locations did you investigate?
 I bet it was fun looking at different places around the world.

 I looked at three different locations.

-I then looked at somewhere on the same line of longitude, in the same time zone, and I got to Accra, Ghana, which is also UTC and 10 o'clock in the morning and it's exactly the same time as my location.
+" I then looked at somewhere on the same line of longitude in the same time zone, and I got to Accra, Ghana, which is also UTC and 10 o'clock in the morning, and it's exactly the same time as my location.

-I then went right to the furthest time zone that I could and I went to New Zealand, where Izzy's grandma lives.
+I then went right to the furthest time zone that I could, and I went to New Zealand, where Izzy's grandma lives.

-And I looked at the city of Wellington which is 12 hours ahead of time where I am in Greenwich.
+And I looked at the city of Wellington, which is 12 hours ahead of time where I am in Greenwich.

-It's dark but there are some cars with lights on driving in the city.
+And it's 10 o'clock at night in New Zealand, it's dark, but there are some cars with lights on driving in the city.

 And then I also looked the other way.

-I went to time behind UTC and I got to New York and New York is in a time zone that is five hours behind where we are in London.
+And New York is in a timezone that is five hours behind where we are in London.

 Some people are waking up and have got their lights on.

-I hope you enjoyed investigating those different places as much as I did.
+" I hope you enjoyed investigating those different places as much as I did.

-Let's summarise our learning for today, then.
+Let's summarize our learning for today then.

 Time zones are measured from the Prime Meridian at naught degrees longitude, where the time is Universal Co-ordinated Time, UTC.

-Earth is divided into 24 standard meridians at intervals of 15 degrees, which are the basis for delineating 24 time zones, for marking those 24 different time zones.
+Earth is divided into 24 standard meridians at intervals of 15 degrees, which are the basis for delineating 24 time zones, for marking those 24 different timezones.

-Time zones to the east of the Prime Meridian are UTC, or GMT, plus, and time zones to the west are minus UTC, GMT.
+Time zones to the east of the Prime Meridian are UTC or GMT plus, and time zones to the west are minus UTC, GMT.

 And we also found out that webcams are a useful source of information about what is happening in places which are in different time zones.